transatlantic-comppsych/fmriprep-group-report/README.md

 Finally, for those of you with hundreds of images to review, if the image is fine, you can just scroll past it, and it will be automatically marked as good.

 ## Paths
-You probably won't have to worry about this.
-Try it once and see if it's worked, if you get an error mentioning path_to_figures, then the solution might be here.
-I assume that the html reports are at the same level as the subject results directory, and that the figures directory are at the top level with each subject level report directory. like so:
+This code assumes that the provided fmriprep output directory follows a specific structure; it assumes that the html reports are at the same level as the subject results directory, and that the figures directory is at the top level with each subject level report directory as the location of the report.htmls to figure out the relative paths to the figures directory.
+Because in older fmriprep versions the figures output have been consolidated into a single figure folder, I will describe the two expected fmriprep directories that the code can handle.

+### Consolidated figures folder
+In this use case all figures are located inside a single figure folder under the subject's directory.
 ```commandline
     fmriprep
         ├── dataset_description.json